Key takeaways

 - Advance only orders accepted until dues clear.

-- Service and warranty permitted, new sales blocked.
+- Service and warranty permitted while new sales are blocked.

 Smart release rules